ovaschool/ovaschool.github.io/staticpages/ova2026-course-descriptions.markdown

 rain.PROG-REP/DIR/INF<br/>
 ‘It’s raining + source of information: *report/direct observation/inference*.’<br/>

 This course will survey the semantics and pragmatics of grammatical evidential markers from a cross-linguistic perspective.
 We will review the main theories of the core meaning of evidentiality in prototypical simple declarative sentences such as (2).
-In addition, we will go beyond those and explore the properties of evidentials in more complex environments, such as questions, imperatives, conditionals, embedded clauses, the relationship between evidentials and epistemic modals, and non-canonical uses of evidential markers in mirative and impolite utterances.<br/><br/>
+In addition, we will go beyond those and explore the properties of evidentials in more complex environments, such as questions, imperatives, conditionals, embedded clauses, the relationship between evidentials and epistemic modals, and non-canonical uses of evidential markers in mirative and impolite utterances.

+Level: intermediate/advanced<br/><br/>